Sometimes a trend can be accelerated by a major global event. Think of it like an apple rolling gently down a hillside until it’s given a kick.

 The benefits of SoftPOS technology are clear.
 Both for businesses and their customers.
 But as is the case with any financial trend moving digital, the dangers posed by hackers have to be considered.

 As you might expect, the mobile payment sector is a highly regulated one.
-Typically by card payment system providers such as Visa and Mastercard.
+Typically these regulations are led by card payment system providers such as Visa and Mastercard.
 But there are also two standards that have to be met.
 One is set by EMVCO, and the other by PCI.
-Their security requirements are extensive and are a must for any company looking to develop a payment app.
+Their security requirements are extensive and are a must read for any company looking to develop a payment app.

 The first of them is to do with code protection.
 Valuable code needs to be obfuscated so that hackers aren’t able to make any sense of it.
 That way they’re denied a base camp within the app from which to launch an attack.
 Cryptography can also be used to protect calls for sensitive logic.

-And it’s important to be able to react to these threats, which is where risk analysis or attack telemetry systems come in.
+And it’s important to be able to react to these threats, which is where risk analysis or threat intelligence systems come in.

 As SoftPOS works with a real payment card, it’s also crucial to secure cryptographic storage for issuer keys.
 You need a self-defending model that can store cryptography keys securely and perform some cryptographic operations.